Site Summary ProfileEPA ID: FLD982130098

 Site Cleanup Plan

-EPA is in the site investigation stage of the Superfund process.
-Cleanup will begin after the community has commented on the proposed cleanup plan.
+EPA is in the remedial investigation stage of the Superfund process.
+Cleanup will begin after the community has commented on the proposed cleanup plan and funding is made available.

 EPA has used federal funds for site investigations to date.
-EPA will also use federal funds to further investigate and clean up the site.
+EPA will continue to use federal funds to complete the investigation and clean up the site.
 The site's potentially responsible party is unable to pay for the site's cleanup.

-EPA and FDEP will work with the community to investigate the nature and extent of contamination at the site and develop a long-range cleanup plan, which reflects the Agency's commitment to safe, healthy communities and environmental protection.
+EPA is working in the community to investigate the nature and extent of contamination at the site since the groundwater sampling is being conducted in a residential area.
+EPA and its contractors are discussing the activities with the residents.
+EPA will develop a long-range cleanup plan, which reflects the Agency's commitment to safe, healthy communities and environmental protection that reflects community input.
 Community engagement and public outreach are core components of EPA program activities.

-EPA will conduct a range of community involvement activities at the site to provide information and solicit community input about site activities throughout the Superfund process.
-Outreach activities will include sending fact sheets, publishing public notices, interviewing residents and business owners, hosting meetings, and going door-to-door.
-EPA will publish public notices in English and Spanish.
+EPA is conducting a range of community involvement activities at the site to provide information and solicit community input about site activities throughout the Superfund process.
+At each sampling event, EPA and its contractors hand out fact sheets to interested neighbors.
+In addition, fact sheets are also distributed door-to-door,postcards are mailed, and availability sessions are held in the community center.
+EPA has published fact sheets in English and Spanish.

-In August 2011, EPA hosted a public meeting to inform the community about sampling results and proposing the site for listing on the NPL.
+EPA has hosted public meetings to inform the community about sampling results in 2011 and 2012.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA's CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.